MATHEMATICS 1 — WS 2017/18

 - Written part.
 Students have 90 minutes to solve problems on limit of a function, derivatives, investigation of a function.

 Lecture notes and other materials are allowed, electronic devices are prohibited.
-A sample test appears here during the semester.
+A sample test is available here.

 - Oral part follows typically the day after the written exam.
 The oral part tests understanding the definitions and theorems and ability to apply them.

 Each student should prepare answers within approximately 40 minutes.
 During the oral part only pencil and paper are allowed.
-Then the student should present answers and should answer complementary questions.
+Then the student should present answers and should answer additional questions.
+Here is a sample question.

 Here is the beamer presentation to download and the